fingerskier/manthra/README.md

   Robert A. Heinlein - To Sail Beyond the Sunset 1987

+The only true immortality lies in one's children.
+  Johannes Brahms

 If you want to know who controls you, look at who you are not allowed to criticize.

 Never appeal to a man's better nature, he may not have one.

 A civilization which leaves so large a number of its participants unsatisfied and drives them into revolt neither has nor deserves the prospect of a lasting existence.
   Sigmund Freud